 You’ll reach the waiting area for Yeosu-bound services first (여수).
 Walk just a bit further – almost to the very end of the roofed passageway – if you’re heading for Suncheon (순천).

-I was heading for Suncheon myself and took the following pictures of stop lists and timetables posted in the designated waiting area.
+I was heading for Suncheon myself and took the following pictures of stop lists and timetables posted in the waiting area.
 Note that these were taken on 24 January 2020, and details may change without notice.
+(Let me stress again that the information in these signs is for Suncheon-bound buses; I’m afraid I don’t have snapshots of the equivalent tables for Yeosu.)

 In order to make commuting easier, I’d strongly recommend downloading one (or both) of the two major homegrown navigation maps: KakaoMap and Naver Map.
 (Check the App Store or Google Play for the version that will work on your device.)
 There’s a useful comparison of the two apps on another blog, and I’m in general agreement with many of that author’s observations, except that I personally rely on KakaoMap more as it has advantages if you can read Korean (he leans towards Naver Map as it’s more English-friendly).
 Quite often, I use both apps when planning routes and fine-tune based on differences that might pop up between the two.